-WHEREAS, the District is authorized by Government Code Section 53060 to contract with an independent contractor specially trained to perform special services required; and WHEREAS, the Contractor is specially trained and experienced and competent to perform the special services pursuant to this Agreement; THEREFORE, the parties hereto agree as follows:
+WHEREAS, the District is authorized by Government Code § 53060 to contract with an independent contractor specially trained to perform special services required; and WHEREAS, the Contractor is specially trained and experienced and competent to perform the special services pursuant to this Agreement; THEREFORE, the parties hereto agree as follows:

 - 1. PERIOD OF AGREEMENT.
-This Agreement shall be from September 15, 2022, through June 30, 2027. - 2.
+This Agreement will be from December 13, 2023, through December 14, 2027. - 2.
 APPROVAL.
-This Agreement is of no force or effect until signed by both parties and approved or ratified by the Board of Education of the Los Angeles Unified School District ("Board of Education"), or an authorized designee of the Board of Education.
-Contractor may not commence performance until such approval or ratification has been obtained. - 3.
-DUTIES OF THE CONTRACTOR shall be to provide services in accordance with Exhibit A, Statement of Work ("Services"), which is attached hereto and made a part hereof.
-The performance of these duties shall be at times and places within the limits of District policy at the discretion of the Contractor. - 4.
-LIABILITY.
-The District shall not be liable to the Contractor for personal injury or property damage sustained by the Contractor in the performance of this Agreement whether caused by the District, its officers, employees, or by third persons.
+This Agreement is of no force or effect until signed by both parties and approved by the Board of Education of the Los Angeles Unified School District ("Board of Education"), or an authorized designee of the Board of Education.
+Contractor may not commence performance until such approval has been obtained. - 3.
+DUTIES OF THE CONTRACTOR. will be to provide services in accordance with Exhibit A, Statement of Work, which is attached hereto and made a part hereof.

+The performance of these duties will be at times and places within the limits of District policy at the discretion of the Contractor.

-5. INDEPENDENT CONTRACTOR.
+4. INDEPENDENT CONTRACTOR.
 While engaged in performance of this Agreement the Contractor is an independent contractor and is not an officer, agent, or employee of the District.
 Contractor is not entitled to benefits of any kind to which District's employees are entitled, including but not limited to unemployment compensation, workers' compensation, health insurance and retirement benefits.
 Contractor assumes full responsibility for the acts and/or omissions of Contractor's employees or agents as they relate to performance of this Agreement.
-Contractor assumes full responsibility for workers' compensation insurance, and payment of all federal, state and local taxes contributions, including but not limited to unemployment insurance, social security, Medicare and income taxes with respect to Contractor and Contractor's employees.
+Contractor assumes full responsibility for workers' compensation insurance, and payment of all federal, state and local taxes or contributions, including but not limited to unemployment insurance, social security, Medicare and income taxes with respect to Contractor and Contractor's employees.
 Contractor warrants its compliance with the criteria established by the U.S. Internal Revenue Service (I.R.S.) for qualification as an independent contractor, including but not limited to being hired on a temporary basis, having some discretion in scheduling time to complete contract work, working for more than one employer at a time, and acquiring and maintaining its own office space and equipment.
 Contractor agrees to indemnify District for all costs and any penalties arising from audits by state and/or federal tax entities related to services provided by Contractor's employees and agents under this Agreement.